 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!

 1. How to get from Rome to Naples

-By train: Getting to Sorrento from Rome should have been easier and more pleasant than it actually was.
-Here’s the short version of the story: from Rome Termini, there are regular Frecciarossa trains to Naples.
-We took business class because we fancy.
+From Rome Termini, there are regular high-speed trains to Naples.
+For our first trip, we took business class because we fancy.
 55 Euros, air conditioned, wifi, comfortable seats with a view of the Italian countryside and you get to Naples in an hour and ten minutes – what’s not to love?
-This part of the trip was wonderful.
+This part of the trip is truly wonderful.